-First Time Lifeguard training, working with employers and government agencies which meet the Statewide stay-at-home order that you can start right away!
+First Time Lifeguard Training with First Aid and CPR/AED that you can start and complete right away.
 Save $100 today with special Grant!
-TODAY'S PRICE ONLY $285!

 Minimum Requirements: Minimum age: 15 years; Swim 300 yards continuously; Tread water for 2 minutes using only the legs; Complete a timed event within 1 minute, 40 seconds by starting in the water, swimming 20 yards, surface dive to a depth of 7 to 10 feet to retrieve a 10-pound object, return to the surface and swim 20 yards on the back to return to the starting point, exit the water without using steps or a ladder.
 Participants who successfully complete the Lifeguarding course receive an American Lifeguard certificate for Lifeguarding/First Aid/CPR/AED, valid for 2 years.